 Discussion

 There is limited evidence available on the use of interventions to improve medication safety amongst the paediatric population.
 From the eligible studies there were two themes around ward rounds, the use of a checklist or mnemonic or the use of a separate ward round (16-18).
 The acrostic was only measured within a particular standard of ward round, the post-take ward round, which are often undertaken by a consultant and involve patients who have recently been admitted, whereas the separate ward round was undertaken in a PICU setting.
 The variation in setting may contribute to the ability of the intervention to be implemented and the success of the intervention.
-(19, 20)(9)
+The interventions were known to prescribers prior to implementation in all studies thus may have impacted how prescribers behaved during the intervention period analysed.

+Paediatric ward rounds require their own specific guideline due to the variations around medications that exist within this specific population.
+Within paediatrics prescribing can vary between the age and weight of the patient; within neonates the working weight of the patient often needs to be updated and thus medications continually reviewed.
+This is unlike in adult care where patients often will be on the same dose of medicine throughout their care.
+Due to this although there have been reviews and studies highlighting the use of interventions in ward rounds within adult’s such as checklists (19, 20) and the use of the RCP guideline (9) this is unable to be extracted to the paediatric ward round environment.
+Specific interventions need to be undertaken in the paediatric environment to see what tools can be used that can improve prescribing and medication safety on ward rounds to minimise errors and prevent harm to patients.

 Other interventions that have been shown to reduce medication errors outside the scope of this systematic review and the ward round environment is the implementation of the electronic prescribing systems (ePMA).
 A previous scoping review highlighted the use of electronic prescribing systems as one of the most common interventions implemented to reduce medication errors, however, there was variation in the degree of reduction and electronic system used in the studies (21).
 A study by Jani et al. highlighted that within a UK children’s hospital, the inpatient rate of dosing errors did not change with the implementation of an electronic prescribing system (22).
 This variation seen between studies highlights how there needs to be further standardisation of electronic prescribing systems.
 Often the ePMA systems have been established for adult settings and thus do not recognise the nuances that occur with prescribing for paediatrics such as weight versus aged based calculations, the use of a specific paediatric ePMA system has been shown to be beneficial and decrease errors (23).
 This is highlighted in the HISB report, often in paediatrics there is often local configuration of the ePMA systems thus introducing variability and risk.
 It is important that the use of ePMA systems are separately considered in relation to prescribing errors in children (1).